Sprouted Chickpea Tartare infused with pomegranate, molasses, cider vinegar sumac and poppy seeds and drizzled in oil.

 - ½ pomegranate, seeds

-- When ready, make the marinade together the oil, molasses, vinegar, sumac and poppy seeds.
+- When ready, make the marinade by pouring oil, molasses, vinegar and lime into a bowl.
+Toss in the sumac and poppy seeds.
+Mix well.

-- Toss in the pomegranate seeds and chickpeas to the marinade.
+- Toss in the pomegranate seeds and chickpeas into the marinade.
 Leave to marinade for at least an hour.

 - Serve garnished with chives.